u-boot/u-boot/doc/develop/process.rst

       * The patch does not introduce new problems, especially it does not break other boards or architectures

    #.
-U-Boot Philosophy
+U-Boot Philosophy, as documented in :doc:`designprinciples`.

    #.
-Applies cleanly to the source tree
+Applies cleanly to the source tree.
+The custodian is expected to put in
+      a "best effort" if a patch does not apply cleanly, but can be made to apply still.
+It is up to the custodian to decide how recent of a commit the patch must be against.
+It is acceptable to request patches against the last officially released version of U-Boot or newer.
+Of course a custodian can also accept patches against older code.
+It can be difficult to find the correct balance between putting too much work on the custodian or too much work on an individual submitting a patch when something does not apply cleanly.

    #.
 Passes :doc:`ci_testing` as this checks for new warnings and other issues.

 #.
-Notes:
+Note that in some cases more than one custodian may feel responsible for a
+   particular change.
+To avoid duplicated efforts, the custodian who starts processing the patch should follow up to the email saying they intend to pick it up.

 #.
-In some cases more than one custodian may be affected or feel responsible.
-     To avoid duplicated efforts, the custodian who starts processing the patch should send a short ACK to the mailing list.
+Commits must show original author in the ``author`` field and include all of
+   the ``Signed-off-by``, ``Reviewed-by``, etc, tags that have been submitted.

 #.
-We should create some tool to automatically do this.
+The final decision to accept or reject a patch comes down to the custodian
+   in question.

 #.
-This is well documented in :doc:`designprinciples`.
+If accepted, the custodian adds the patch to their public git repository.
+   Ideally, they will also follow up on the mailing list with some notification that it has been applied.
+This is not always easy given different custodian workflows and environments however.

 #.
-The custodian decides themselves how recent the code must be.
-It is
-     acceptable to request patches against the last officially released version of U-Boot or newer.
-Of course a custodian can also accept patches against older code.
+Although a custodian is supposed to perform their own tests it is a
+   well-known and accepted fact that they needs help from other developers who
+   - for example - have access to the required hardware or other relevant environments.
+Custodians are expected to ask for assistance with testing when required.

 #.
-Commits should show original author in the ``author`` field and include all
-      sign off/ack lines.

-#.
-The custodian decides to accept or to reject the patch.

-#.
-If accepted, the custodian adds the patch to their public git repository and
-   notifies the mailing list.
-This note should include:

-   * a short description of the changes

-   * the list of the affected boards / architectures etc.

-   * suggested tests

-   Although the custodian is supposed to perform their own tests it is a well-known and accepted fact that they needs help from other developers who - for example - have access to the required hardware or tool chains.
-   The custodian request help for tests and feedback from specific maintainers and U-Boot users.

-#.
-Once tests are passed, some agreed time limit expires, the custodian
-   requests that the changes in their public git repository be merged into the main tree.
-If necessary, the custodian may have to adapt their changes to allow for a clean merge.
-   Todo: define a reasonable time limit.
-3 weeks?
+Custodians are expected to submit a timely pull request of their git
+   repository to the main repository.
+It is strongly encouraged that a CI run has been completed prior to submission, but not required.